Category: EasternLoop2016

 The whole park was all decked out for the holidays.
 We had the absolute best time and we’ve all been going through Harry Potter withdrawal.

 We also made it to the Kennedy Space Center for a day of space nerdiness.
-You can see by what the boys are wearing in the picture we were still in the Harry Potter mood.
+You can see by what the boys are wearing in the picture that we were still in the Harry Potter mood.

 We took the bus tour where they drive you by the launch pads and tell you a little about each.
+We learned a lot!

 We watched the shows and perused the museums.
 It was all done very well.

+My favorite part was seeing the actual Atlantis Shuttle.
 I think I stood gawking at Atlantis for a good five to ten minutes.
 And then you can walk downstairs and check out the bottom of it and see all of the burns and marks it’s gotten from reentering Earth’s atmosphere.

 There were some great interactive computer simulations.
 All of the boys took turns checking them out.

 NASA was all decorated for the season too.
 Very pretty at night!
 We only spent one very long, very full day here, but it would have been better broken up into two days.
 We missed a couple of the shows because we ran out of time.
+Our little nomad nerds were in space science heaven!

 See y’all down the road!